XiaoXiao-Woo/PanCollection/README.md

 Note that: Don't put model/dataset/task-related files into the folder of AutoDL.

-* if you want to know runner how to train/test in PanCollection/UDL/AutoDL/trainer.py, please see PanCollection/UDL/mmcv/mmcv/runner/epoch_based_runner.py
+* if you want to know more details of runner about how to train/test in PanCollection/UDL/AutoDL/trainer.py, please see PanCollection/UDL/mmcv/mmcv/runner/epoch_based_runner.py

 ## Contribution
 We appreciate all contributions to improving PanCollection.
 Looking forward to your contribution to PanCollection.